-Rwanda Air which is the Rwandan national carrier resumed on 1st August 2020 with a flight from Kigali International Airport to Dubai while the Kenyan and Ethiopian Airways made flights to Kigali as stated by the Rwandan Minister of Infrastructure Claver Gatete on a phone interview with Xinhua.
+Rwanda Air which is the Rwandan national carrier resumed on 1st August 2020 with a flight from Kigali International Airport to Dubai while Kenyan and Ethiopian Airways made flights to Kigali as stated by the Rwandan Minister of Infrastructure Claver Gatete in a phone interview with Xinhua.

 The national carrier will restart services with selected African routes where travel restrictions have been eased and borders have been reopened, and with one long-haul route to Dubai.
 Other routes will gradually resume.

 Ever since Rwanda tourism was reopened for tourists in July there were set guidelines to keep tourists safe.
 To ensure that all travelers are safe, each individual is required to adhere to the health guidelines issued by the Rwanda Ministry of Health.
 Some of the set guidelines as stated by the RwandAir CEO Yvonne Makolo include;

 Note: Currently land borders of Rwanda remain closed, except for goods and cargo, as well as returning Rwandan citizens and legal residents.